Jacksonville Criminal Defense Lawyer

 • Civil infractions: An infraction is the least serious type of crime; it is punishable by a fine.

-Hiring Jacksonville criminal defense representation can help ensure you do not face more serious charges than necessary and that you receive a fair trial.
+Hiring Jacksonville criminal defense attorney can help ensure you do not face more serious charges than necessary and that you receive a fair trial.

 What Are Common Defenses to Crimes in Florida?